nordmanndev/ubuntu-server-setup/README.md

 > These folders are created in the home directory

-⌨️ Towards the end, you might be asked for your password when the script attempts to change the default shell to ZSH as the newly created user.
+⌨️ Towards the end, you will be asked for your password when the script attempts to change the default shell to ZSH as the newly created user.

 ## Post setup actions